 You should not consider taking out a payday loan unless there is no other way of getting the money you need and you are absolutely certain you can meet the repayment in full on the date you agree with your lender.
 If you are in debt and you want help to manage it, there are a number of free services available for advice and support – StepChange, PayPlan, National Debtline, the Debt Advice Foundation, the Money Advice Service, and Citizens Advice.

 Apply for a loan between £100 and £10,000 with GrowingPower.
 You can choose a repayment period of between 3 months and 60 months.
-Your loan could be paid into your bank account within 10 minutes* of completing the application form on the lender’s website.
+Your loan could be on its way to your bank account within minutes* of completing the application form on the lender’s website.